riot/riot/doc/guide/index.md

 ### Options

-You can pass options for tags on the second argument
+You can pass options for tags in the second argument

 ```
 &lt;script>